Some Implications of the Independence Postulate for Physics: Abstract

 \section{Abstract}

-The Many Worlds Theory and the Independence Postulate are in conflict, as shown through the existence of a finite experiment that measures the spin of a large number of electrons.
+The Many Worlds Theory and Constructor Theory are in conflict with the Independence Postulate.
+The conflict with the Many Worlds Theory is shown through the existence of a finite experiment that measures the spin of a large number of electrons.
 After the experiment there are branches of positive probability which contain forbidden sequences that break the Independence Postulate.
+Constructor Theory consists of counterfactuals, decreeing certain processes can or cannot occur.
+However this binary classification meets challenges when describing whether a forbidden sequence can be found or created.